shivam0110/Aeolus/README.md

 # Aeolus

-Aeolus is a wether app made using vanila js and with help of Darksky API.
+Aeolus is a wether app made using vanilla js and with help of Darksky API.
 It use geolocation to find the temperature and atmosphere of the location of device.
 More features like UV index and other wether related stuff will soon be added.